ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mysql/install_mysql.md

 Installations of MySQL will also install a CLI client application called `mysql`.
 Once a database is up and running, this tool can be used to connect to the database and make sure it is working.
 Review the [instructions](https://dev.mysql.com/doc/refman/8.1/en/mysql.html) on how to use the `mysql` CLI tool.

-Below is a sample output of what you should see when you connect to the database successfully.
+Shown below is sample output of what you should see when you connect to the database successfully.

 ```output
 Welcome to the MySQL monitor.
 Commands end with ; or \g.